davidbragg/thelimeproject/README.md

 ## Purpose

 Live streaming the process of writing a feature length horror screenplay.
 This starts at zero.
 There is no work done in advance.
-I'll be working through from nothing at all to a first draft:
+I'll be working through from nothing at all to a first draft.

-* working out constraints (subgenre, cast size, settings/locations)
+* determining constraints (subgenre, cast size, settings/locations)
 * collecting and fleshing out ideas
 * building an outline
 * writing a first draft